smucclaw/lam4/lam4-backend/gf-grammar/README.md

 linking ...
 OK

 Languages: Lam4Eng
-Lam4> l -unlextext MetadataRecordDecl "Lottery" "a type of game" (ConsTypeAnnot (MetadataTypeAnnot "how much can be won from the jackpot" (MkTypeAnnot "‘total jackpot’" "Integer")) (ConsTypeAnnot (MetadataTypeAnnot "whether buying tickets from this lottery is tax deductible" (MkTypeAnnot "‘tax deductible status’"  "Boolean")) BaseTypeAnnot)) | ? tr "°∞" " \n"
+Lam4> l -unlextext MkTypeDecl (MkMetadata "a game where you lose money") "Lottery" (ConsRowTypeDecl (MkRowDecl (MkMetadata "how much can be won from the jackpot") "‘total jackpot’") (ConsRowTypeDecl (MkRowDecl (MkMetadata "whether buying tickets from this lottery is tax deductible") "‘tax deductible status’") BaseRowTypeDecl)) | ? tr "°∞" " \n"
 ```
 should linearize into the following
 ```
-A Lottery is a type of game.
+A Lottery is a game where you lose money.
 Each Lottery has associated with it information like
    * its ‘total jackpot’; i.e. how much can be won from the jackpot
    * its ‘tax deductible status’; i.e. whether buying tickets from this lottery is tax deductible
 ```